By Jack Margaros

-However, Springfield led the NEWMAC in strikeouts (303), and by a large margin.
+However, Springfield led the NEWMAC in strikeouts (303).
 The team below, 2018 conference champion Babson, struck out 281 times.

 “We’ve talked about the fact that we need to cut down strikeouts and put the ball in play more with two strikes,” Simeone said.
 “I think that has a lot to do with decision making.
 We looked at some balls that are too close to look at.
 You can’t make the same mistake three at-bats in a row.”